 Pregnancy is a beautiful experience.
 It is your responsibility to take care of your unborn child so you should know which are prohibited substances during the pregnancy.

-Black tea is a real tea that contains caffeine and therefore isn’t recommendable to drink it in large quantities.
+Black tea is a real tea that contains caffeine and therefore isn’t recommendable to drink it in large quantities while carrying a baby.

-Be responsible mother and limit caffeine intake so your child will be healthy and proud of his carrying mother.
+Be a responsible mother and limit caffeine intake so your child will be healthy and proud of his mother.